Skip to main content

 Deploying Keycloak

 We are going to deploy Keycloak using simple Kubernetes manifests.
-Deploy those YAML manifests in the order described below using the command on your bastion host (or in any other machine if you chose to go for an EIP):
+Deploy the following YAML manifests in the order described below using kubectl on your bastion host, or in any other machine if you chose to go for an EIP.

 First we are going to need a Namespace in our CCE Cluster, in order to deploy all the resources required by Keycloak: